-The disease is highly contagious and affects the blood of chickens, but characterized by white diarrhoea.
+The disease is highly contagious and affects the blood of chickens, but characterized by white diarrhea.
 This is the reason why pullorum disease is also called Bacilliary White Disease (BWD).
 It can be transmitted through the eggs, contaminated feed, water, litter and faeces.

 Whilst there have been rumblings about a vaccine, as it currently stands chickens will need to be killed if they display symptoms to prevent others catching the disease.

 Several antibiotics can be used to treat pullorum disease.
 However, furazolidone is recommended.
 Pullorum disease can be controlled by good biosecurity measures and ensure you procure your chicks from a reputable hatchery.

 More commonly known as “bird flu,” outbreaks of the disease have become alarming to humans on a global scale because of the infectious rate at which it can spread and kill off a flock – not to mention the possible transfer to humans as well.

 The Avian Flu is a viral disease that can survive for a very long time.
 It spreads through contact with an infected backyard flock or infected surfaces.
 Anything from an improperly disposed-of carcass to infected rodents, equipment, and even people can all spread the disease.

 The symptoms are relatively easy to spot.
 They will stop laying eggs, diarrhea will probably litter your garden and their face may become inflamed.
 There have also been reports of red patches on the legs and combs of infected chickens.

 Unfortunately, there is still no effective means of treating infected chickens.
 Instead, once the bird gets the disease it must be killed and removed from the area of other chickens safely.